TahsinTariq/TahsinTariq.github.io/_posts/Writtings/2021-04-15-TerrainGeneration.md

 <p>
 </p>

 So, instead we use a different sort of random point generation called **[`Poisson Disc Sampling`](https://en.wikipedia.org/wiki/Supersampling#Poisson_disk)**.
 This generates random points at a given interval and thus making them more uniform.
+This is a much better choice for generating terrains.

 Now if we triangulate the points,We should get a plane with enough geometry to offset using the generated height map.
 I go into some details on triangulation [`here`](https://tahsintariq.github.io/triangulation).
 The final result should look something like this (without the animation of course):